Strategies to improve sales and profitability

 - Manage your costs - for example, rising costs will show in your profit margin.
 You may want to find ways to reduce waste, manage your resources and deal with hidden costs.
 See how to reduce business costs to increase profits.

 - Increase efficiency - productivity can help improve profit margins.
 Staff are a big expenditure for most businesses.
 Helping them become more effective means you'll get more output for your money.
 See how to improve productivity to increase profits.

 - Review your sales processes - if your margins are small, you may want to consider which customers are the most profitable to your business.
-This may help you effectively target those customers that are likely to buy more from you.
-See how to target your most profitable customers.
+This may help you effectively target the most profitable customers that are likely to buy more from you.
 You may also want to look at your product lines - for example, stop selling products that eat into your profit margin and concentrate more on your successful lines.

 - Identify new business opportunities - if your margins suggest that certain products or customers are more profitable, you may want to look for opportunities to sell more to or sell complementary products to profitable customers.
 You could also enter new markets to increase profits.

 Using some or all of these strategies could help to increase your profit margins.
-You should include these measures in your business plan.
-See how to prepare a business plan for growth.
+You should include these measures when preparing a business plan for growth.